 Allow the brownies to cool completely on a cooling rack.

 To easily to cut brownies, refrigerate brownies for 20-30 or more minutes after cooling completely.
-Using the parchment paper, remove brownie slab from pan onto a and slice into desired squares.
+Using the parchment paper, remove brownie slab from pan onto a large cutting board and slice into squares.

 MAKING MINI MINT BROWNIE BITES